1951 Alabama Crimson Tide football team: Georgia Tech

 After Alabama held Georgia Tech to only six first half points, the Yellow Jackets scored three second half touchdowns en route to a 27–7 victory at Legion Field.
 The only first half points were scored on a 17-yard Elbert Crawford touchdown pass to Lambert Knox in the second quarter for a 6–0 halftime lead for Tech.
 The Yellow Jackets continued their scoring into the fourth quarter with touchdowns on a two-yard Windle Hardeman run and 21-yard Crawford pass to Jake Martin in the third and a 31-yard Crawford pass to Knox in the fourth for a 27–0 lead.
 The only Alabama points were scored late in the fourth on a one-yard Larry Chiodetti run to end the Tech shutout bid.
-The loss brought Alabama's all-time record against Georgia Tech to 17–13–3.